sudo-master1/libinput-debounce-patcher-/README.md

 This is meant for Linux only.
 How to Use:

-    Go to the directory where you downloaded this file in the terminal.
-Example: cd Downloads
+1. Go to the directory where you downloaded this file in the terminal.

+    cd Downloads

-Make the file executable:
+2. Make the file executable:

 chmod +x libinput-patcher-v1.sh

-Run the script with:
+3. Run the script with:

     sudo ./libinput-patcher-v1.sh

 Common Mistakes:

-    You need to press y (lowercase) for now, because uppercase Y or n do not work.
+1.You need to press y (lowercase) for now, because uppercase Y or n do not work.

-btw chat gpt was used to correct my BAD spellings and get 2nd opiniun this part i aint going to send him to correct and this is the actuall un llm version
+btw chat gpt was used to correct my BAD spellings and get 2nd opiniun this part i aint going to send him to correct and this is the actuall un llm version :-

 DISCLAMER :- i DO NOT update the release tab pls kindly download the file from source as it is not source it is just an .sh file !!